-Customers of the Electric Division of the City are charged for the electric service based on rate schedules, tariffs, or contracts that reflect the costs to the Electric Division of providing that service.
+Customers of the Electric Division are charged for the electric service based on rate schedules, tariffs, or contracts that reflect the costs to the Electric Division of providing that service.
 For purposes of setting electric rates, customers with similar load and service characteristics should be placed in the same rate classification.

 A comprehensive cost-of-service and rate design study was completed in 2006 and subsequent rate analyses were completed in 2007 and 2008 to examine revenue requirements and revenue generation.
 Specifically, the 2006 rate study was conducted to address increased costs associated with a new power supply contract that became effective on July 1, 2006.
 The rate study recommended combining a number of rate classes and implementing rate increases on July 1, 2006.
 The 2006 rate study also recommended an additional increase be implemented on January 1, 2007 to cover increased costs associated with operating the generating station.
 The 2007 and 2008 rate analyses re-examined Electric Division revenues and expenses and recognized additional revisions to power supply costs.
 As a result of these analyses, additional rate increases were implemented on July 1, 2007 and July 1, 2008.
-The July 2008 study established the rate schedules utilized by the Electric Division today.
+The City retained Burns & McDonnell to complete a new cost-of-service and rate design study in fourth quarter FY 2012.
+The study examined revenue adequacy, revenue responsibility, and revenue recovery for the Electric Division.
+The FY 2012 study scrutinized customer classes and proposed adjustments for demand rate components and corresponding changes to energy charges.
 The current rate classes are listed below.

-- Residential

-- Small Commercial (1 Phase, 3 Phase, 1 Phase Heating, Church, and Municipal)

-- Medium Commercial (1 Phase & 3 Phase)

-- Large Commercial (3 Phase with Reactive Metering)
+- Residential - Small Commercial (1 Phase, 3 Phase, 1 Phase Heating, Church, and Municipal) - Medium Commercial (1 Phase & 3 Phase) - Large Commercial (3 Phase with Reactive Metering)

 - Primary

 - Transmission

 - Outdoor Development Lighting

 - Private Outdoor Lighting

 - Water Pumping

 - Supplemental for NRG